iracooke/atenuis_wgs_pub/01_population_structure.md

 angsd -vcf-gl <input_vcf> -out <beagle_output> -fai <genome_index> -nind 148 -doMaf 1 -doGlf 2 -doMajorMinor 1 -SNP_pval 1e-6
 ```

-PCAngst was then run on these Beagle formatted files using the
+PCAngsd was then run on these Beagle formatted files using the
 command;

 ``` bash